 At Chase Oaks Church, we’ve talked a lot about the art of neighboring–basically, being a good neighbor.
 The kind of neighbor that everyone in the neighborhood knows is friendly, caring, and hospitable.
 The ones that seem to always be the instigators of neighborhood gatherings whether around special holidays or random events.
 The neighbor everyone knows and appreciates!
-And believe it not, summer is a great season to spend time with those in your neighborhood or circles of influence!
+And believe it or not, summer is a great season to spend time with those in your neighborhood or circles of influence!

 I’ll admit that when we think about summertime fun in the sun, it doesn’t bring up pleasant thoughts for a lot of people, except maybe those who have a ski boat, swimming pool, or lake house with lots of trees!